The Royal Navy and Royal Marines Charity

 • Solent Mind: Extended contract for wellbeing services to military personnel and families across UK

-• Erskine Hospital (Scotland): Care of RN & RM veterans in specialist long-term residential home specializing in dementia
+• Erskine Hospital (Scotland): Care of RN & RM veterans in specialist long-term residential home specialising in dementia

 Key Takeaways for Grant Writers

 1. Strategic shift in 2024: The charity has refocused on serving current serving Royal Navy and Royal Marine personnel and families.
-External organizational grants via Through Life Pathway are currently paused.
+External organisational grants via Through Life Pathway are temporarily paused.

 1. Demonstrate self-sufficiency: Show at least 25% co-funding from own sources (or justify why not possible).
 RNRMC prefers to complement, not replace, other funding.